-Martin took up the role of Deputy Secretary, Employment, in August 2014 after holding a Deputy Secretary role in the Department of Education and the former Department of Education, Employment and Workplace Relations since 2012.
-Prior to this he was Director-General of the Community Services Directorate, ACT Government.
+Martin took up the role of Deputy Secretary, Workplaces and Small Business, in October 2018 after holding the position of Deputy Secretary, Employment since 2014.
+Martin also served as Deputy Secretary at the Department of Education and the former Department of Education, Employment and Workplace Relations.
+Prior to these engagements Martin was the Director-General of the Community Services Directorate, ACT Government.

 Martin holds an Economics Degree from the Australian National University and a Graduate Diploma in Applied Finance and Investment.

-Dr Jill Charker - Corporate
+Dr Jill Charker, Deputy Secretary – Corporate Cluster

 Dr Charker is the Deputy Secretary – Corporate Cluster at the Department of Jobs and Small Business.

 Prior to her current role, Dr Charker was the Deputy Secretary – Programme Design at the Department of Human Services.
 Dr Charker has also held senior positions with the Department of Immigration and Border Protection, ComSuper and the Australian Bureau of Statistics.

 Dr Charker holds a PhD from Griffith University, and a Class 1 Honours degree in Psychology, majoring in statistics.
 In addition, she has completed an Executive Masters degree in Public Administration through the Australia and New Zealand School of Government.
 She is a graduate of the Australian Institute of Company Directors, and a Level 2 qualified executive coach through the Institute of Executive Coaching and Leadership.

 Nathan Smyth, Deputy Secretary – Employment Cluster

 Mr Smyth is the Deputy Secretary – Employment Cluster at the Department of Jobs and Small Business.